baracudaz/fenix_tft/README.md

 **Behavior:**

 - If no statistics exist: Imports data from today back to the specified number of days
-- If statistics exist: Detects the first recorded data point and imports the specified number of days BEFORE that date
+- If statistics exist: Detects the first recorded data point and imports the specified number of days BEFORE that timestamp (ending 1 hour before existing data to avoid overlap)
-- Example: If data exists from Oct 25 and you request 30 days, it imports Sept 25 to Oct 24
+- Example: If data exists from Oct 25 10:00 and you request 30 days, it imports Sept 25 09:00 to Oct 25 09:00

 **Example service call:**